Adriano-Santtos/Bootcamp-GoStack-Rocketseat/Projects/Github-Explorer/README.md

 ## :dart: About ##

-O github explorer é um aplicação front-end desenvolvida durante o bootcamp GoStack da [Rocketseat](https://rocketseat.com.br/).
+The github explorer is a front end application developed during the GoStack bootcamp of [Rocketseat] (https://rocketseat.com.br/).
-A aplicação permite pesquisar repositórios existentes no [Github](https://github.com/) e obter informações como: issues, forks e stars.
+The application allows you to search existing repositories on [Github] (https://github.com/) and obtain information such as: issues, forks and stars.
-Para isso foi utilizada a API do Github.
+For this, the Github API was used.

 ## :sparkles: Features ##

-- Searching repositories
+👉 Searching repositories

-- Return if repository or user does not exist
+👉 Return if repository or user does not exist

 ## :rocket: Technologies ##